pprchal/campfire/README.md

 * Great extensibility and modularity - write your own renderer
 * Ligatures ;)

+### Supported renderers
+* PDF - Primary renderer
+* TXT - Simple, but usefull in some emergency cases

 ## Why another system?
 * `lilypond` doesn't work well with guitar only song and is too complicated - and why export to `.mid`?
 * `chordpro` is old and weird
 * `musescore` - typesetting is perfect, MIDI support is perfect, ... use this if you want more features
 * `tex - packages` - overhelming complexity for single sheet with poor UTF8 support

 ## Developing & hacking
 ### Requirements